petervdn/sample-manager/README.md

 manager.addSamplesFromNames(['sample1', 'sample2']);
 ```

+### sample objects
+After adding, the objects will all adhere to the `ISample` interface, which extends `ICreateSample` and adds two properties: `audioBuffer` (defaults to `null`) and `fileSize` (default to `-1`).
+It also

 ### loading samples
- When samples have been added, you can load them using the *loadAllSamples* method (returns a promise), which requires an extension (this way you can easily swap everything you load from wav to mp3).
-Samples that have been added with their own *extension* property will ignore the parameter you give to the *loadAllSamples* method.
+ When samples have been added, you can load them using the `loadAllSamples` method (returns a promise), which requires an extension (this way you can easily swap everything you load from wav to mp3).
+Samples that have been added with their own `extension` property will ignore the parameter you give to the `loadAllSamples` method.

  ```typescript
 manager.loadAllSamples('mp3')